fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

-    "However, decisions based on a classifier that satisfies independence can have undesirable properties (and similar arguments apply to other statistical critiera).
+    "However, decisions based on a classifier that satisfies independence can have undesirable properties (and similar arguments apply to other statistical criteria).
 Here is one way in which this can happen, which is easiest to illustrate if we imagine a callous or ill-intentioned decision maker.
 Imagine a company that in *group A* hires diligently selected applicants at some rate p>0.
 In *group B*, the company